 The Public Health and Wellbeing Act 2008 requires that prescribed conditions are notified to the Department of Health and Human Services by persons in charge of pathology services (laboratories) and medical practitioners (doctors).
 The law exists to monitor and control the occurrence of infectious diseases and other specified conditions, and helps to prevent further illness.
 The aim is to protect the health and safety of the community.

-Click on an Online link or Form link in the Notify now column of the table below to notify the relevant condition.
+Click the 'Online' or 'Form' link in the Notify now column of the table below to notify the relevant condition.
 Additional information, fact sheets and forms are available in the Downloads section of this page.
-Click on the link in the BHC info column for patient information about the notifiable condition.
+Click the link in the BHC info column for patient information about the notifiable condition.
 The information is provided from the Better Health Channel.

 The department has recently upgraded the online notification forms to a new platform hosted by the Commonwealth Government's Department of Industry, Innovation and Science.
 The new forms provide a better user experience and ability to save partially completed forms.
 The information you provide in these forms is protected and only visible by authorised staff within the department.